 - White sesame seeds

 Hitsumabushi is a local dish, so unless you are from the Nagoya area, even many Japanese do not know how to eat it.
-But don't worry, you're all covered as I'm a native to the area.
+But don’t worry, you’re all covered as I’m a native of the area.

 Here, I will explain how to eat Hitsumabushi in five general steps.